 Around 40,000 faithful assemble here for the prayers at any given time but more so during Eid.
 More than 3000 artisans from 38 countries with the best minds in architecture and design toiled for a decade to make this dream of Sheikh Zayed into a reality.
 The best of white marble, gold, semiprecious stones and crystals have been used to construct this incredible mosque which has 82 domes of seven different sizes.

 I am not sure if I can find the words to articulate how stunning and impressive this mosque is.
 More than the physical beauty it’s the aura of this place which was simply uplifting and spiritual.
-As the sunset, the mosque was illuminated, and the reverberating ‘azaan’ or the call for prayers was recited, leaving us spellbound.
+As the sunset, the mosque was illuminated.
+The reverberating ‘azaan’ or the call for prayers was recited, leaving us spellbound.
 The golden light within the white marble edifice and its dazzling reflection in the water bodies in the courtyard were majestic.

 Abu Dhabi has come a long way from being a fishing and pearling village to being a world-class city with a range of attractions and activities.
 The emirate will entice and enthral you with its eloquence and extravagance.
-Whether it’s the theme parks, luxury resorts and beaches or its architectural wonders Abu Dhabi has something for everyone, and you can never have enough of it.
+Whether it’s the theme parks, luxury resorts and beaches or its architectural wonders Abu Dhabi has something for everyone.
+You can never have enough of it.

 Nearest Airport: Abu Dhabi has an international airport.
 Several international flights from major cities in India can take you to Abu Dhabi or its neighbouring emirate Dubai which is two hours away by road.